zane-abbud/DS4002-Case-Study/README.md

 4. Download the fake/real news dataset if needed and place it in the correct working location described in the dataset instructions.
 5. Run or review the code in `Supplemental_Materials/Scripts/`.
 6. Read the background materials in `Supplemental_Materials/Supporting_Articles/` to understand the real-world context of fake news and misinformation.
+7. Review `Supplemental_Materials/References.pdf` for starter materials, dataset sources, technical references, and original project context references.
-7. Reproduce the major workflow steps: data preparation, exploratory data analysis, TF-IDF feature extraction, logistic regression modeling, and evaluation.
+8. Reproduce the major workflow steps: data preparation, exploratory data analysis, TF-IDF feature extraction, logistic regression modeling, and evaluation.
-8. Create your own final report, notebook, or slide deck explaining the reproduced project.
+9. Create your own final report, notebook, or slide deck explaining the reproduced project.

 ## Expected Student Deliverable